ali4lou/D-P-foundations/README.md

 `other_analysis` folder - Code to reproduce the GO enrichment for each subset of genes, the pleiotropy comparison with the following papers: Xiao et al. [2022], Green et al. [2024], Zou et al. [2008] and the NMF analysis.
 Required files are included in `files.zip` and on Zenodo.

-### Verification of the D-P rule in other data sheets
+### Verification of the D-P rule in other data sheets - (Supplementary material)

-`tested_DP_rule` folder – This directory includes different scripts and datasets used to verify the **D-P rule** in multiple contexts:
+`tested_DP_rule` folder – This directory includes different scripts and datasets used to verify the D-P rule in multiple contexts:

 - **Systemic RNAi Studies**
   The script `dp_rule_systemic_RNAi_data.py` tests the D-P rule using only genes whose phenotype associations originate from publications with more than 100 genes annotated via RNAi (i.e., systemic studies).